TrevorM1738/CycleGAN-style-stransfer/README.md

 ## Business Case

 Can you train a model to turn landscapes into monet style paintings for a social media filter?
-I used a data set from kaggle

-- do style transfer using a CycleGANs
+- Use picture of Monet painting and photographs to make pictures look like monet paintings.

 ## Exploratory Data Analysis